mgeck64/pcalc-mgeck64.github.com/readme.md

 Use parentheses to override operator precedence; e.g., (2+4)*8 means add 2 to 4 and multiply the result by 8.

+Numbers can have the 0b, 0o or 0x prefix, or can be specified in exponentiation notation; e.g., 0b11011001, 0o331, 0xd9 and 2.17e+2 all specify the number 217.

 The following special values and functions are available:\
 &nbsp;&nbsp;&nbsp;&nbsp;pi : Did you know that March 14 is Pi day?\
 &nbsp;&nbsp;&nbsp;&nbsp;e : Euler\'s number\